-Condition: The collateral pledge agreement which Itasca County has with Wells Fargo is not current.
-The most current pledge agreement on file is dated 2003.
-Also, the Wells Fargo pledge agreement does not contain the language required by Minn.
+Condition: The collateral pledge agreement which Itasca County had with Wells Fargo was not current.
+The most current pledge agreement on file was dated 2003.
+Also, the Wells Fargo pledge agreement did not contain the language required by Minn.
 Stat. § 118A.03, subd.
 4, that "upon default, the financial institution shall release to the government entity on demand, free of exchange or any other charges, the collateral pledged."
 Grand Rapids State Bank has updated its pledge agreement, however, their pledge agreement also does not contain the language required by Minn.
 Stat. § 118A.03, subd.
 4.

-Context: Current collateral assignments are advisable to ensure that the proper statutory language is included in the collateral assignments so that the County's interests are properly protected.
+Context: Current collateral assignments are advisable to ensure that the proper statutory language is included so that the County's interests are properly protected.
 The collateral assignments should also be approved by the bank's Board of Directors or loan committee in order to perfect the collateral.
+Subsequent to year-end December 31, 2014, Itasca County did obtain an updated collateral pledge agreement with Wells Fargo that does have the proper statutory language included.
+The County is also working with Grand Rapids State Bank and expects to be in compliance with the applicable statutes and recommendations in 2015.